Harshith1702/leetcode-discord-reporter/README.md

 | `LEETCODE_CSRF` | `csrftoken` from Step 1 |
 | `DISCORD_WEBHOOK` | Webhook URL from Step 2 |

-### Step 4 — You're Done 🎉
+### Step 4 — Push the Code

-Push the code.
-GitHub Actions handles everything from here.
+Push the code to your repo.
+Then continue to Step 5 for reliable timing.

 ### Step 5 — Set Up cron-job.org (For Reliable Timing)